ascartabelli/lamb/README.md

   - Added `findWhere`, `findIndexWhere`, `hasPathValue`
   - `find` now uses `findIndex` to perform the search to avoid duplicate code
   - Minor performance gain when `aritize` needs to add `undefined` arguments

-- **v0.40.0 - *2016/09/02***
-  - **API change**: `hasKeyValue` now uses the “SameValueZero" comparison
-  - **Fixed**: `updatePath` and `updatePathIn` treated unassigned positive indexes in sparse arrays as non existent properties
-  - Updated tests for `hasKeyValue`
-  - Updated tests for “pick” and “skip” functions
-  - Updated tests for “pairs”, “tear” and “values” functions
-  - Updated tests of array accessors
-  - Updated tests of object and path accessors
-  - Improved performance of `hasKeyValue`